 Are chamber music opportunities available?

 Several small ensembles are available in each area.
-Students also are encouraged and supported in their collaboration with other artists, both within the music department and in the community-at-large.
+Students are encouraged and supported in their collaboration with other artists, both within the School and in the community at large.

 - Brass: brass quintet, trombone choir, trombone quartets, trumpet ensemble, and brass ensemble.

 - Woodwinds: saxophone ensemble, saxophone quartets, and flute choir.

 - Strings: chamber orchestra, string quartets, and mixed chamber music with winds, voice, and piano.

 - Voice: Chamber Choir and Collegium - an early music ensemble.

 Yes!
 You are invited to tour our campus, meet with faculty, and sit in on classes and ensemble rehearsals.
 Please contact us to set up a visit.
 Additionally, Be a Music Major for a Day provides an opportunity for prospective students to take a look at the campus, sit in on classes, play in the music ensembles, and experience a little of what it is like to be an SMD student.

 May students check out school-owned instruments?

 Yes: instruments are available to music students and may be used for any of the School ensembles or fundamentals classes.